cu-mkp/research-teaching-companion/content/resources/reflection/bibliography.md

 Casadio, Francesca, Marc Walton, and Giovanni Verri.
 “An Ecosystem for Diagnosis: Creating Synergies in Academic and Museum Research.”
 CONSERVATION 360o, no. 2 (June 30, 2022). https://monografias.editorial.upv.es/index.php/con_360/article/view/389.

+Chang, Hasok.
+"How Historical Experiments Can Improve Scientific Knowledge and Science Education: The Cases of Boiling Water and Electrochemistry." _Science & Education_ 20.3-4 (2011): 317–341.
+DOI: 10.1007/s11191-010-9301-8.

 Creager, Angela NH, Mathias Grote, and Elaine Leong.
 “Learning by the Book: Manuals and Handbooks in the History of Science.”
 BJHS Themes 5 (2020): 1–13. https://doi.org/10.1017/bjt.2020.1.

 Demeter, Béla Jozsef.
 “Reappraising Piero Di Cosimo’s Serpents: The Role of Vipers in Renaissance Florence.”
 Renaissance Studies 32, no. 4 (2018): 638–59. https://doi.org/10.1111/rest.12359.